 Dean is a lecturer in Ecology at the University of York and has been working with bats for some 25 years.
 He is particularly interested in the information we can extract from bat detectors and how best to survey for something we hardly ever see.

-- Lisa Worledge (Introduction to Bats, How to Lead a Bat Walk, Surveying for Bats)
+- Lisa Worledge (Introduction to Bats, How to Lead a Bat Walk, Surveying for Bats, British bats, their ecology and conservation)

 Lisa is Head of Conservation Services for the Bat Conservation Trust where a major part of her role is to support bat groups and share information between BCT and bat groups, as well working on joint projects with Partner Groups.
 Having previously worked in ecological consultancy, she joined the Bat Conservation in 2011 and enjoys giving talks and running training workshops.